-Mercedes GLC hybrid interior & comfort
+Mercedes GLC hybrid interior, dashboard & comfort

 A high-tech cabin with impressive infotainment means the GLC plug-in feels luxurious